Missundaztood: Marketing and sales

 Missundaztood was released on November 20, 2001, on Arista Records.
 The album was released in several European countries on January 28, 2002, with a different track order and the bonus track "Catch-22".
 Its deluxe edition was released on November 26, 2002, including the standard version of the album on CD and a DVD with music videos for "Family Portrait" and "Don't Let Me Get Me" and live performances of "Numb" and "Family Portrait" at Scala in London.
 The album was released on vinyl in October 2017.

 Four singles were released from the album: "Get the Party Started" on October 16, 2001; "Don't Let Me Get Me" on February 18, 2002; "Just Like a Pill" on June 10, and "Family Portrait" on September 16 of that year.
-All peaked in the top 20 of the Billboard Hot 100, with the first three peaking in the top 10.
+All peaked in the first twenty entries of the Billboard Hot 100, with the first three peaking in the Top 10.
 Pink promoted Missundaztood through her performances at the Billboard Music Awards, the Kids' Choice Awards, the MTV Asia Awards, and the MTV Video Music Awards.
 She also appeared on the Late Show with David Letterman, Saturday Night Live, and The Tonight Show with Jay Leno.
 European promotion included performances on Wetten, dass..? and at the MTV Europe Music Awards.
 Pink embarked on the Party Tour, her first headlining tour, in 2002 to support the album.

-Missundaztood debuted at number eight on the US Billboard 200 chart, selling 220,000 copies for the week of December 8, 2001.
-It peaked at number six on January 26, 2002, and spent a total of 90 weeks on the chart.
-In the United States, Missundaztood ranked sixth among the best-selling albums of 2002, with sales of 3.1 million copies.
-On October 22, 2003, the album was certified quintuple platinum by the Recording Industry Association of America (RIAA) for shipments of five million copies.
-In Canada, Missundaztood peaked at number five on the Canadian Albums Chart and was certified quintuple platinum by Music Canada (MC) for shipments of 500,000 copies.
+Missundaztood debuted at number 8 on the US Billboard 200 chart, selling 220,000 copies for the week of December 8, 2001.
+It peaked at number 6 on January 26, 2002, and spent a total of ninety weeks on the chart.
+In the United States, Missundaztood ranked sixth among the best-selling albums of 2002, passing three million copies.
+On October 22, 2003, the album was certified quintuple Platinum by the Recording Industry Association of America (RIAA) for shipments of five million copies.
+In Canada, Missundaztood peaked at number 5 on the Canadian Albums Chart and was certified quintuple Platinum by Music Canada (MC) for shipments of 500,000 copies.

-In the United Kingdom, it debuted at number four on the UK Albums Chart.
-The album peaked at number two (behind Avril Lavigne's Let Go) for the week of January 18, 2003, almost a year after its release.
-It sold 1.86 million copies in the UK by February 2021, and was certified sextuple platinum by the British Phonographic Industry (BPI).
+In the United Kingdom, it debuted at number 4 on the UK Albums Chart with first week sales of 22,000 copies.
+The album peaked at number 2 (behind Avril Lavigne's Let Go) for the week of January 18, 2003, almost a year after its release.
+It sold 1.88 million copies in the UK by February 2023, and was certified sextuple Platinum by the British Phonographic Industry (BPI).
 The album topped the Irish Albums chart for the week ending January 9, 2003, its best international charting.
-Missundaztood peaked in the top five of album charts in Scotland (number two); Austria, New Zealand and Norway (number four), and Germany, Iceland and the Netherlands (number five).
-It received multi-platinum certifications in Germany, Switzerland (double platinum); Australia, and New Zealand (quadruple platinum).
-The album sold 12 million copies worldwide by November 2003, becoming Pink's best-selling album.
+Missundaztood peaked highly in Scotland (number 2); Austria, New Zealand and Norway (number 4), and Germany, Iceland and the Netherlands (number 5).
+It received multi-Platinum certifications in Germany, Switzerland (double Platinum); Australia, and New Zealand (quadruple Platinum).
+The album sold twelve million copies worldwide by November 2003, becoming Pink's best-selling album.